SSyncropel Docs

 PathReturnsUse for

-GET /health200 ok if process is alive and boundLoad-balancer liveness / Fly health
+GET /health200 ok if process is alive and boundLoad-balancer liveness / platform health checks

 GET /v1/engine/healthJSON with reconcile counters, queue depth, AITL pending countOperator readiness, alerting